MicrosoftDocs/windows-dev-docs/hub/powertoys/cmd-not-found.md

 ## Install the module

-To install the Command Not Found module, navigate to PowerToys settings Command Not Found page and press Install button.
-On module install, PowerShell 7 experimental features needed for the module to function will be enabled:
+To install the Command Not Found module, navigate to the Command Not Found page in PowerToys settings and select the **Install** button.
+Once the module installation has completed, PowerShell 7 experimental features needed for the module to function will be enabled:

  - PSFeedbackProvider
  - PSCommandNotFoundSuggestion